 - First aid kit

 Aside from supplies that you should keep in the house, there are some things that you should know or consider long before you find yourself in an emergency situation.
-Don't forget to discuss these with everyone in your household, too.

 - Know how to manually open your garage door.